dpvpro/eventcron/docs/readme.md

 ### Daemon Configuration

-The daemon looks for configuration in `/etc/eventcrone.conf` (currently placeholder).
+The daemon looks for configuration in `/etc/eventcron.conf` (currently placeholder).

 ### User Permissions

 User access is controlled by:

-- `/etc/eventcrone.allow` - If exists, only listed users can use incron
+- `/etc/eventcron.allow` - If exists, only listed users can use incron
-- `/etc/eventcrone.deny` - If exists, listed users cannot use incron
+- `/etc/eventcron.deny` - If exists, listed users cannot use incron
-- If neither exists, all users can use eventcrone
+- If neither exists, all users can use eventcron

 ### System Tables

-System-wide tables can be placed in `/etc/eventcrone.d/`.
-These run with root privileges and are managed directly (not via eventcronetab).
+System-wide tables can be placed in `/etc/eventcron.d/`.
+These run with root privileges and are managed directly (not via eventcrontab).

 ## Directories

-- `/var/spool/eventcrone/` - User eventcrone tables
+- `/var/spool/eventcron/` - User eventcron tables
-- `/etc/eventcrone.d/` - System eventcrone tables
+- `/etc/eventcron.d/` - System eventcron tables
-- `/etc/eventcrone.conf` - Configuration file
+- `/etc/eventcron.conf` - Configuration file
-- `/run/eventcroned.pid` - Daemon PID file
+- `/run/eventcrond.pid` - Daemon PID file

 ## Systemd Integration